 We’re updating our long-range plan on how we develop Calgary’s land and the way people move in our city.
 The Municipal Development Plan and Calgary Transportation Plans are our vision, with goals and policies to make sure we’re successful.

-Policies to PLAN A GREAT CALGARY
+Policies and initiatives to PLAN A GREAT CALGARY

 2. Planning communities for people and their activities